rpsingh2/dlsd/code/7/README.md

         local search soltuion better than best solution
 ```

+### Genetic Algorithm
+This otimiziation technique maintains a population of diffferent solutions while

 ### Differential Evolution
 The most complicated and newest algorithm of the bunch.
 This is a type of Genetic Algorithm, meaning that a population of different solutions are maintained and evolved over time.
 This difference in the operation of Differential Evolution and the singe objective non-population driven optimizers had to be accounted for.

 In this experiment a population of 100 individuals were used.
 The crossover rate was set to 30% while the mutation factor was 75%.
+The mutation scheme is DE/rand/1.
 ```
 While has generations left and has lives
 	Mutated population = Mutate(population)